sjarva/sjarva/README.md

 I do a lot of handicrafts.
 Mostly knitting and sewing, but I dabble also in embroidery, weaving and felting.

-Talking of felting: I don't have any pets, expect for this felted Octocat.
+Talking of felting: I don't have any pets, except for this felted Octocat.

 <img src="https://user-images.githubusercontent.com/1133238/137379787-8436741c-d0ed-44fb-a061-80b0149df7b2.jpg" width="330" />